asymmetricmedia/asym.me/assembly/README.md

 Please connect to the Assembly

-The Telekommunisten Assembly is a is an interactive, multiuser text-based platform social platform built with MOO software originally developed in 1990.
+The Telekommunisten Assembly is a is an interactive, multiuser text-based social platform built with MOO software originally developed in 1990.

 The Assembly is extensible by users, you can explore and chat with others, but also build your own objects and areas.